 - People with physical disabilities (18 years or older)

-- People with intellectual/developmental disabilities (18 years or older) (ADRCs and MCOs can begin planning for children with physical or intellectual/developmental disabilities prior to their eighteenth birthday.)
+- People with intellectual/developmental disabilities (18 years or older) (ADRCs and managed care organizations can begin planning for children with physical or intellectual/developmental disabilities prior to their eighteenth birthday.)

 People with dementia and people with a terminal condition may also be eligible for Family Care.